Disruptive Physician Program offered by AJ Novick Group, Inc.

 Physicians being referred to our programs have four options.

-Option 2) Participate in one/one coaching for approximately 8 to 12, 50 minute sessions
+Option 2) Participate in one/one coaching for approximately 8 to 12 sessions, each session is 50 minutes.

-Option 3) Participate in an 8 hour all day (on site) intensive one/one coaching session
+Option 3) Participate in an 8 hour all day (on-site) intensive one/one coaching session at our southern California office.

 Our Disruptive Physicians Program includes: